fabianaguero/foodtrack/docs/README.md

 ### Stand up a Fabric network:

 To stand up a Fabric network, simply run the `minifab up` command in your working directory.
 When the command finishes, you should have a Fabric network running normally using the latest Fabric release (currently 2.3.0) on your machine.
-You will also have an application channel named `mychannel` created, all peers defined in the network spec file joined into that channel, and a chaincode named `simple` installed and instantiated.
+You will also have an application channel named `mainchannel` created, all peers defined in the network spec file joined into that channel, and a chaincode named `simple` installed and instantiated.
 This command is the command to use if you simply want to stand up a Fabric network with channel and chaincode all ready for business.
 Since it executes the majority of a Fabric network operations, the process will take around 4 minutes to complete if you have a reasonably good internet connection because the process will also download the Hyperledger Fabric official images from Docker Hub.

 If you would like to use a different version of Fabric, simply specify the version using the -i flag as follows